The rulebook, published in full.

 Verification and assurance

-Any holder can independently check an RCC today: recompute the carbon from the recorded inputs, confirm the water figures and their measured-or-modeled flags, and confirm the referenced certificate serial is retired and bound to no other claim.
+Any holder can independently check an RCC today: recompute the carbon from the recorded inputs, and confirm the water figures against their measured-or-modeled flags.
+The third check, that the referenced granular certificate is retired and bound to no other claim, waits on the registry connection; the reference field is present on every certificate, null until then, and flagged DEFERRED.
 The sha256 hash detects tampering.
 The standard is published as an open draft and designed to be recognizable by an accreditation of issuers and verifiers and a product certification; it claims no third-party certification it has not received.

 Changelog